-Category which needs training Type of training Estimated cost Remarks
+Category training which needs Type of training Estimated cost Remarks

-Farmers

-Engineers

-General Public

 Budget

 - Once all the above mitigation measures are identified the estimated budget for each activity should be done and finally the total budget for the entire mitigation phase should be arrived at.
 The sources of funding should also be worked out. - Some of the activities can be taken up in the regular budget of the ministry and the additional requirement should be calculated and it should be taken up with the government for additional grant for mitigation activities.